Is there bottled water without microplastics?

 Yes, even your reusable plastic bottle adds microplastics to your water.

-For context (and this part is wild), back in 2018, research conducted with still fairly state-of-the-art imaging technologies identified only 325 plastic pieces in a liter bottle.
+This isn’t a marginal amount of shedding.
+According to research released in January 2024, a single one-liter plastic bottle of water contains 240,000 plastic particles.
+For context (and this is wild context), back in 2018, research conducted with still fairly state-of-the-art imaging technologies identified only 325 plastic pieces in a liter bottle.
 Still a lot of plastic, yes, but a staggering 739 times less than what we’re actually getting in that volume of water.

 BPA-free, dye-free, recyclable, spring, distilled, alkaline, any kind: If it’s coming from a plastic bottle, the water has microplastics in it.